6amson/Ethexplorer/README.md

 This website allows you to check for transactions, blocks and events on ethereum blockchain.
 It allows users to visualise the price, volume and other live market values in real time.

-### Infura is used as the api endpoints while coingecko API was used to obtain the live market values.
+### Etherscan API is used as the api endpoints while coingecko API was used to obtain the live market values.